kainwinterheart/agent/README.md

 - CI/CD orchestration
 - Managed API key infrastructure

 Investigation workflows are strictly read-only and cannot modify source code, databases, or configuration files.

 ---

-# Philosophy
+## Philosophy

-The system is designed around the idea that high-quality autonomous execution requires:
+The system is designed around the idea that high-quality autonomous execution
+requires:

-- refinement before implementation
+- **Refinement before implementation** — ambiguous requests are clarified
-- specialization of responsibilities
-- iterative review loops
+- **Specialization of responsibilities** — different agents for different tasks
+- **Iterative review loops** — code and plans are reviewed repeatedly
-- explicit validation against intent
+- **Explicit validation against intent** — final output is checked against the original request

 Rather than relying on a single agent operating from a single prompt, the orchestrator treats execution as a staged process with verification at each layer.